blendereru/DormGO/docs/RESPONSE_TEMPLATES.md

 ## API
 The API contains a number of endpoints to which a client can send requests to.
-All the endpoints are written using HttpGet and HttpPost http methods, but this behaviour can be rewritten using REST APIs(e.g. adding different http methods).
+The table below shows the successful response that server returns for each request type.

 ##  Endpoints
 <table border="1">